bartobri/mrrcrypt/README.md

 $ cat secrets.encrypted | mrrcrypt -m johns_key | mrrcrypt -m bobs_key > secrets.txt
 ```

-The -a and -m <name> options auto-create a unique mirror field key file.
+The `-m <name>` option specifies a mirror file to use, and the `-a`
-After performing the first command to encrypt the file, they each copy
+option auto-creates it if it doesn't exist.
+After performing the first
+command to create two new keys and encrypt the file, they each copy
 their respective key files for themselves and delete the originals.
 Then
-to decrypt, they each copy their key file to the original location and
+to decrypt, they each copy their key files to the original location and
 perform the second command.

 About